wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 		<li><span class="game-term">Payoff. </span>The crew receives their rewards from a successfully completed score.
 		<li><span class="game-term">Heat. </span>The crew accumulates suspicion and attention from the law and the powers-that-be in the city as a result of their last score.
 		<li><span class="game-term">Entanglements.</span> The crew faces trouble from the rival factions, the law, and the haunted city itself.
-		<li><span class="game-term">Downtime Activities.</span> The PCs indulge their 惡習s to remove stress, work on long-term projects, recover from injuries, etc.
+		<li><span class="game-term">Downtime Activities.</span> The PC 們indulge their 惡習s to remove stress, work on long-term projects, recover from injuries, etc.
 	</ol>

 After the downtime activities are resolved, the game returns to free play, and the group can move toward their next score.

 # Payoff

-After a score, the PCs take stock of their income from the operation.
+After a score, the PC 們take stock of their income from the operation.
 A successful score generates both <span class="game-term">名望</span> and <span class="game-term">錢幣</span>.

 The crew earns 2 <span class="game-term">名望</span> per score by default.
 If the target of the score is higher 層級 than you, take **+1 **<span class="game-term">名望</span>** per 層級 higher**.
 If the target of the score is lower 層級, you get **-1 **<span class="game-term">名望</span>** per 層級 lower** (minimum zero).